Common Plumbing Problems & How to Fix Them

 Pressure Problems: Solutions for Low Water Pressure

 Low water pressure can turn daily routines like showering and washing dishes into frustrating tasks.
 The cause of low water pressure can vary from clogged aerators to faulty pressure regulators or even issues with the main water line.
 A simple fix for low pressure at a faucet is to clean the aerator—the screen at the end of the faucet—by unscrewing it and removing any debris.
 If the problem persists throughout the house, it may be due to a malfunctioning pressure regulator, which will require a professional's touch.
-In some cases, mineral buildup or corrosion in the pipes could be restricting water flow, which is a more complex issue that definitely calls for the expertise of a plumbing professional.
+In some cases, mineral buildup or corrosion in the pipes could be restricting water flow, which is a more complex issue that calls for the expertise of a plumbing professional.
 Regularly checking and maintaining these components can help ensure consistent water pressure in your home.

 Showerhead Snags: Fixing Drips and Improving Flow